idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/examples/ex11_prec.md

 For a detailed discussion on preconditioning in MOOSE, see [syntax/Preconditioning/index.md].

-To summarize, an accurate and complete preconditioning matrix can be important for an efficient Preconditioned Jacobian-Free Newton-Krylove (PJFNK) solve.
+To summarize, an accurate and complete preconditioning matrix can be important for an efficient Preconditioned Jacobian-Free Newton-Krylov (PJFNK) solve.
 It's absolutely essential for `solve_type = NEWTON`.
-MOOSE has ultiple options for buiding the preconditioning matrix :
+MOOSE has multiple options for building the preconditioning matrix :

 - (Default) Block Diagonal Preconditioning
 - Single Matrix Preconditioner (SMP)